GravityPDF/gravity-pdf/README.txt

 = 5.0.0-RC2 =
 * Merge in Gravity PDF 4.5 changes (see CHANGELOG.txt)
+* Fix PHP Notice when Post Image field is blank
+* Correct A5 Label so it correctly references 148 x 210mm
+* Remove unneeded `alias_mpdf` method
+* Change initialisation class from mPDF to Mpdf.

 = 5.0.0-RC1 =
 * Breaking Change: Bump minimum version of Gravity Forms from 1.9 to 2.3.1+